carmatthews/Flowers/README.md

 # Flowers
-Images and sample files for building iris classification models.
+Images and sample files for building iris classification models with Azure Machine Learning Studio and with Custom Vision service.